mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-20.md

 # Bad Part of Callbacks:

 When callbacks are nested inside other callbacks, it leads to issues like:
-Callback Hell(discussed later): Code becomes deeply nested and hard to read.
+Callback Hell (discussed later): Code becomes deeply nested and hard to read.
-Inversion of Control(discussed later): Flow of control is given to the callback function, making error handling and debugging difficult.
+Inversion of Control(discussed later): Flow of control is given to the callback function, making error handling & debugging difficult.

 # Synchronous Nature of JavaScript